j-bur/azure-pipeline-gpt-pr-review/overview.md

 ### Add the task to the build pipeline

 After installing the extension, add the task to your build pipeline.
-Go to your build pipeline, click on the "+" icon to add a new task, and search for "Review PullRequest by GPT".
+Go to your build pipeline, click on the "+" icon to add a new task, and search for "Review Pull Requests with AOI".
 Select it and add it to your pipeline.

 ### Configure the task